matthuisman/gdrivedl/README.md

 * No external dependencies
 * Works with shared files or folders
 * Works with large files
+* Files / Folders must have been shared via link

 ### Argument 1 ###
 URL containing ID or ID